ylify/VEHoP/README.md

 # Homolog-phylogeny
 A pipeline to construct a phylogenomic tree from genomic sequences, transcripts, and proteins.

-With the affordable sequencing, there is mushrooming data available in the public database.
-Most of them are not well annotated in genemodels.
-Wellcome Sanger Institute and IRADIAN GENOMICS and others are working on expanding the genomic resources with thousands of organisms.
+With affordable sequencing, mushrooming data is available in the public database.
+Most of them are not well annotated in the gene model.
+Wellcome Sanger Institute, IRADIAN GENOMICS, and others are working on expanding the genomic resources with thousands of organisms.
 How to use these data will be a valuable question to answer.

 In most cases, phylogenetic relationships are based on amino acid sequences of multi-genes, but it is time-consuming and complicated for researchers to predict eukaryotic genes from the genome.
 The commonly used methods include MAKER and EVidenceModeler.
 Besides, the transcripts from RNA-seq are also widely used.
 Thanks to the newly published Protein-to-genome aligner by Dr. Heng Li, miniprot, it really benefits us to obtain the homolog-based prediction in a few minutes.
 In addition, constructing a good tree is complicated and not user-friendly for most biologists, especially for the mushrooming data.
 Here, we develop a Python-based and one-step pipeline, which could be used to construct a phylogenomic tree from different sources, including genomic sequences, transcripts, and proteins.